How to design a KUBSA (Kubsa/ಕುಬ್ಸ means saree blouse in north Karnataka Kannada dialect)

 Reach Bengaluru, show off your priced possession to your tailors, & don't take the "You must be kidding" look from them seriously.

-Start inspecting the Kubsa, & that's when it will hit you that this indigenous way of making a nine-piece blouse is not as simple as it looks!
+Start inspecting the Kubsa, & that's when it will hit you that this indigenous way of making a nine-piece blouse is more complex than it looks!
 There is no back neck, no shoulder drop, no front closure, no darts, without side seams, no conventional armhole, with gusseted underarm, etc.,

 That's how you design.